 The Nerd: Right alongside the river in this park is a chipped path through the strip of woods bordering the water.
 What's cool about this path is that it's lower than street level, so you're immersed in the river habitat.
 What a pleasant walk along this path on a particularly pleasant day!
 (This thought was echoed at lunch when The Bird pointed out Lou Reed serenading us through the sound system: “Just a perfect day.”)
 We were able to spend some quality time with a Yellow-bellied Flycatcher that was working the understory of the riverside trees.
 These are strictly passage migrants that will summer no further south than northern Wisconsin.
 They're one of five different types within the genus Empidonax that can be seen in Chicago.
 These “empies” are notoriously difficult to tell apart.
 One clue to help us determine that this one was a Yellow-bellied was that it liked to feed just under the low canopy of the trees, which is typical of the species.
 In this zone of the foliage, the sunlight filtering down through the leaves reflects in greenish hues on the bird, giving it a warm look.

-The Bird: Ronan (wonder if there's any relation to one of my favorite Chicago architects?) started across from Argyle Street along the river, just south of River Park.
+The Bird: Ronan (wonder if there's any relation to another one of my favorite Chicago architects?) started across from Argyle Street along the river, just south of River Park.
 The pathway along the river brought us down to the river's edge where we were just below the cottonwoods.
-The leaves rustling in the wind sound like flowing water, so being next to the river made them even more wonderful to experience because there was a constant and lovely breeze.
-This was also where The Nerd helped me see another life bird!
+Since the leaves rustling in the wind sound like flowing water - being right next to the water made them even more wonderful to experience because there was a constant and lovely breeze.
+This was also where the Nerd helped me see another lifer!
 Yellow-bellied Flycatcher!
-It stayed with us for wonderful looks as The Nerd explained the nuances of flycatcher identification.
-Flycatchers are complicated…just like shorebirds…but The Nerd has a way of simplifying these things (in terms of birds).
+It stayed with us for wonderful looks as the Nerd explained the nuances of flycatcher identification.
+Flycatchers are complicated…just like shorebirds…but the Nerd thankfully has a way of simplifying things (in terms of birds).
 High-five!!!

 Adventure pairs well with: Tre Kronor.
 It was a “Perfect Day”.
 We shared the salmon and dill quiche and a spinach salad…in “Sweden”!
 Skål!